Sodment/Sodment/README.md

 🔭 I’m Computer Science student from Poland

-🌱 I’m currently learning Rust & Vulkan and studing computer science
+🌱 I’m currently learning more about Vulkan and pursuing my Master's Degree

 💼 Currently working at Intel as a Graphics Software Developer Intern